Wireless Audio Transfer Using LASER Light

 Regarding the speaker, you can use any speaker compatible with your amplifier module.
 I am using a 4-ohm, 10-watt speaker, as shown in the image above.

 Below is the list of required components to build the Wireless Audio Transfer using a laser light project.
 Some components may have alternates.
+This laser audio transmitter and receiver project uses commonly available components.
 To learn more about that, read the “Concept of Audio Transfer Via Laser - Explanation” available above.

 1. Solar Panel - x1